Mathnerd314/stroscot/docs/Commentary/State.rst

 There is :cite:`rivasNotionsComputationMonoids2014` which derives the Codensity monad from the Yoneda lemma and the assumption that ``f`` is a small functor.
 Whereas the Yoneda-Rec seems to have no category theory behind it.

-Generally it seems that the Yoneda thing solves a problem Stroscot doesn't have.
+Generally it seems that Yoneda solves a different problem than an I/O monad.

 Algebraic effects
 -----------------

-Tasks and algebraic effects are quite similar, both using a data type to represent operations.
-But tasks are much simpler syntactically than the handler functionality.
+Codensity and algebraic effects are quite similar, both using a data type to represent operations.
+In fact the two are macro-expressively equivalent. :cite:`forsterExpressivePowerUserDefined2017` But Codensity doesn't require new syntax unlike the handler functionality.
 In the effect approach, computations are not first-class values.

 OTOH effect types are quite useful, because you can define code that is polymorphic over the effect type, hence can be used as both pure and impure code.
-They use a monadic translation.
+They use a monadic translation and then pure code is the identity monad.
+This can be shoehorned into continuations too by using a symbol marker with cases for pure and impure but maybe it is not as nice.

 Call by push value
 ------------------

 CBPV has "values" and "computations".
-The original presentation has these as separate categories, but :cite:`eggerEnrichedEffectCalculus2014` presents an alternative calculus EC+ where every computation type is also a value type.
+The original presentation has these as separate categories, but :cite:`eggerEnrichedEffectCalculus2014` presents an alternative calculus EC+ where every computation is also a value.
 There is exactly one primitive that sequences computation, ``M to x.
 N``, which acts like the monadic bind ``M >>= \x -> N``, and similarly there is ``return``.
 And the evaluation is CBV.
 So stripping away the thunk stuff it seems to be a disguised version of monads.
 And the thunk stuff is a rather fragile way to implement CBN - it doesn't generalize to call by need. :cite:`mcdermottExtendedCallbyPushValueReasoning2019` And then there is jump-with-argument (JWA) which uses continuations and is equivalent to CBPV.

 Applicative
 -----------

 All uses of Applicative can be rewritten using the laws to be of the form ``pure f <*> a <*> b ... <*> d`` (where ``<*>`` is left associative), hence all uses can be rewritten to the idiom bracket syntax.
-And the idiom bracket syntax ``([ f a b c ])`` can always be replaced with variadic function syntax, ``apply_thing f a b c``.
+And the idiom bracket syntax ``([ f a b c ])`` can be replaced with variadic function syntax, ``apply_thing f a b c``.
 So variadic functions are sufficient.

 Applicative can also be represented typeclass-free as functions using their Cayley representation and the Yoneda lemma, see :cite:`rivasNotionsComputationMonoids2014` and `this email <https://fa.haskell.narkive.com/hUgYjfKJ/haskell-cafe-the-mother-of-all-functors-monads-categories#post3>`__.